 If you read through the reviews you will see that it is very hit and miss.
 I was denied and have better credit than the requirements but others with less credit were approved.
 There may be some variables that helped with their approval such as other credit cards owned but that would mean that this wouldn’t be so much a starter card for building credit as it would be something to help rebuild credit after credit was established.

 The Capital One Platinum credit limit is $300 or more, depending on your creditworthiness.
 So as long as you’re approved for the card, you’re guaranteed at least a $300 spending limit.
-But if your credit score and income exceed what Capital One is looking for, you could definitely start off with a higher limit.
-Some users have reported Capital One Platinum credit limits of $500 to $1,500 to start.… read full answer
+But if your credit score and income exceed what Capital One is looking for, you could definitely start off with a higher limit.… read full answer

 You’re guaranteed a credit limit of at least $300 if you’re approved for Capital One Platinum.

-Capital One Platinum only requires limited credit for approval.
+Capital One Platinum accepts applicants with limited.
 If you have good credit or a lot of income relative to your debt, you’ll likely start with a higher limit.
-Some users report getting $500-$1,500 initially.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.